piti118/tsub/README.markdown

     du -h
     ls

+##Module
-If you want to use it as a python module, the only method you need is run.
-See tsub.py for more info on parameters.
+If you want to use it as a python module, the only method you need is tsub.run.
+Here is an example.
+The second argument is optional maximum number of running jobs.
+It defaults to number of cores.

 ```python
 import tsub